bxparks/rpn83p/README.md

     - Press `APPS`
     - Scroll down to the `RPN83P` entry
     - Press `ENTER`
-- To quit:
-    - `2ND` `QUIT`
+- To quit: `2ND` `QUIT`
-- To turn off:
+- To turn off: `2ND` `OFF`
-    - `2ND` `OFF`
-- To exit input modes, or nested menus:
+- To exit input modes or nested menus: `ON`
-    - `ON`
-- To clear the input:
+- To clear the input: `CLEAR`
-    - `CLEAR`

-The nice thing about a flash app is that it does not consume precious RAM space, and it is preserved when the RAM is cleared (either purposefully or accidentally).
+As a flash app, this does not consume precious RAM space, and it is preserved when the RAM is cleared (either purposefully or accidentally).

 <a name="SupportedHardware"></a>
 ### Supported Hardware